 - Leave the details to your incredible divorce attorneys.
 If your spouse is amicable and ready for a divorce, he or she may even start discussing the terms of a divorce settlement.
 Avoid diving into details; leave that to your divorce attorney such as Petrelli Previtera, LLC.
 You don’t want to get stuck in a sticky situation by agreeing to things you didn’t want to out of guilt when you dropped the news.

 - Have a coping strategy in place.
 As we discussed in a previous blog post, a divorce is full of emotional turmoil.
 Having a support system in place, such as therapists, good friends and families, and a plan can make a world of difference in your emotional state as well.

 There is really no good way to tell someone who you’ve shared years with (sometimes over half your life with) that you no longer want to be with them.
 This news is the ultimate form of rejection and feeling of failure some people will ever have to deal with.

-Petrelli Previtera, LLC are divorce attorneys serving Littleton and Centennial.
-We specialize in helping our clients navigate the legal field of dissolution of marriage, leaving them to spend their energy on more important things like dealing with the emotional side of a divorce.
+Petrelli Previtera, LLC are family law attorneys helping our clients navigate the legal field of dissolution of marriage, leaving them to spend their energy on more important things like dealing with the emotional side of a divorce.
 We also specialize in child custody and child support if children are involved in your divorce.
 There are many legal steps to a divorce in Colorado, including filing a dissolution of marriage petition, an initial status conference, a temporary orders hearing, financial disclosure and discovery, a trial if necessary, and finally a decree of dissolution of marriage (when your divorce is finalized).
 Let the divorce attorney experts handle all of this for you.
-Contact Petrelli Previtera in Highlands Ranch today!
+Contact Petrelli Previtera today!